NIRALUser/DTIPlayground/README.md

 ```
     $ dtiprep init --config-dir my/config/dir
 ```
-Once run, config.yml and environment.yml will be in the directory.
+Once run, `config.yml` and `environment.yml` will be in the directory.

-2. **update** - Update if config.yml has been changed (e.g. in case of adding user module directory).
+2. **update** - Update if `config.yml` has been changed (e.g. in case of adding user module directory).
-Changing `config.yml` file shoule be followed by updating `environment.yml` with running update command :
+Changing `config.yml` file should be followed by updating `environment.yml` with running update command :
 ```
     $ dtiprep update [--config-dir my/config/dir]
 ```
 This will update module-specific informations such as binary locations or package location used by the corresponding module.
-It simply updates environment.yml
+It simply updates `environment.yml`

 3. **make-protocols** - Generating a default protocol file